nerijusdu/vesa/README.md

 - `Clients` - list of allowed clients to connect to the API

 ### Auto start on boot
-Create a systemd service file in `/etc/systemd/system/vesa.service` with the following content:
+To auto start vesa when your server boots up create a systemd service file in `/etc/systemd/system/vesa.service` with the following content:
 ```ini
 [Unit]
 Description=Vesa App Service